redfeatherplusplus/PhysicsSimulator/README.md

 And using some sort of rendering engine to render the scene.
 Lastly, a scene maintains multiple particle systems.
 In this case, rigid bodies.

-Also shown above, is the fact that I use an OTS solution for collision detection called SWIFT.
-SWIFT was developed by The University of North Carolina, and has issues mentioned in the TODO section below.
+Also shown above, is the fact that I use an OTS solution for collision detection called SWIFT developed by The University of North Carolina.

 ## Logical View